OPERATION OF THE ASTROLABE

 ----------------------------------

-From an almanac get the hour of moonrise next before the given
+Get the hour of moonrise next before the given hour and the

-Mark the intersection of the ecliptic and the east horizon.
-This
+Mark the intersect of the ecliptic and east horizon.
+This is the

-Mark the intersection of the ecliptic and the west horizon.
-This
+Mark the intersect of the ecliptic and west horizon.
+This is the

-Mark a position halfway between the first two marks.
+Mark the eclipiic halfway between the first two marks.
 This is the

 approximate place of the Moon for its culmination, which should be